solid/webid-profile/notes/multiple-webids.md

 ## Background Notes

 There isn't a way (or reason) to forbid people from having multiple WebIDs.
 So this should be a MAY.

 I had this interesting chat with Fred Gibson of Trinpod.
 I don't think it impacts what we should say about multiple WebIDs, but is related.

 ```
 Jeff Zucker @jeff-zucker 11:38
 Hey Fred, I'm am working on a spec for app knowledge discovery from profile and/or WebID documents.
-Could you take a look at this diagram and let me know in what ways, if any, this would conflict with trinpod ? https://github.com/solid/webid-profile/blob/main/notes/profile-infrastructure.png
+Could you take a look at this diagram and let me know in what ways, if any, this would conflict with trinpod? https://github.com/solid/webid-profile/blob/main/notes/profile-infrastructure.png
 Fred Gibson @gibsonf1 11:45
 :thumbsup:
 We actually treat the webid as the uri that represents that person (or company, or project, or building, or car etc) in the world